 This incredibly easy recipe makes the BEST Homemade Turkey Gravy that I have ever had.
 Once you learn how to make turkey gravy from scratch rather than using a packet, you will never go back.
-I'll show you how to make this 4-ingredient turkey gravy with drippings if you have them, or just by using broth or stock if you have these to hand instead.
+I’ll show you how to make this 4-ingredient turkey gravy with drippings if you have them, or just by using broth or stock if you have these on hand instead.

 A glass gravy boat filled with turkey gravy.